dtsong/photo-album-manager-spring-maven/README.md

 - mvn install
 - mvn spring-boot:run

+Data:
+- Data import will happen upon running the Maven project

 API Requests:
 - localhost:8080/albums will show all Albums in the system.
 - localhost:8080/3 will show Album with id of 3